DeepRegNet/DeepReg/docs/quick_start.md

 - `--mode test` means the inference is performed on the test data set.
 Other options can be `train` or `valid`.

-This is just a demo using dummy data set to train a registration network.
+This is a demo using data set to train a registration network.
 Read tutorials and documentation for more details.